PlekhanovaElena/ssl4eco/data_download/README.md

     --ncores 64 \
     --crop 264
 ```

+Note, climate/CHELSA dataset runs on the biomes points/images.

 ⏳ On our machines, complete download of arctic/biomes datasets takes
 about 1h on 64 cores, and euforest takes 20min on 64 cores.